PRBergerIII/entJavaIndyProject/TimeLog.md

 ### <a id="016"></a>2022.03.02 - Week 4
 - Get mysqldump working
 - Finish Hibernate Demos
+- Work on Exercise
+  - Had an interesing conundrum with PropertiesLoader...
+I tried to replace the print statements in the default method, but since it is an interface, I couldn't make a private logger.
+I found [this answer](https://stackoverflow.com/a/68458037) on a similar question on SA, and I thought that was a good way to work around it.
+Thoughts?

 #### Day's Reflection:
 Definitely needed a brain break.
 I found the mysqldump issue, I just had to locate the .exe on my system.
 Took a